stephanie-w/brainscribble/content/DataAnalysis/exploring-data-for-marchine-learning.md

 <div class="rimage center"><img src="figure/exploring-data-for-marchine-learning-10-1.png" /></div>

 The "<HS grad" workers tend to have more values in the lower part of the range of wage.
 There is an outgroup of Advanced Degree and College Grad workers with higher wage.

+In the [next post](linear-model-diagnosis-for-machine-learning.html), we'll fit a linear model with wage as outcome and age, jobclass and education as predictors and perform some diagnosis analysis.